Last Updated on 14 January 2026 by Cycloscope

 Relieving this pressure can greatly help with numbness problems.

-Providing a nice airflow underneath is another benefit of cut-out saddles, more ventilation, less sweat, less chafing.
+Another benefit of cut-out saddles is the improved airflow underneath: more ventilation, less sweat, and less chafing.

 FAQs about the best touring bike saddles